Maintainer Playbook#

 Merging Pull Requests#

-To build new images and publish them to the Docker Hub registry, do the following:
+To build new images and publish them to the Registry, do the following:

 1. Make sure GitHub Actions status checks pass for the PR.